Titans of Ancient Greece | The Primal Gods Who Shaped the Cosmos

 What the Titans Represent

-The theological legacy that the Titans embody is the legacy of what preceded differentiation: the time before the domains of the Olympian governance were established, before the sky belonged to Zeus and the sea to Poseidon and the underworld to Hades, before music and prophecy and love and war had their divine patrons and their ritual requirements.
+What the Titans embody is everything that preceded differentiation itself: the time before the Olympian domains existed, before the sky belonged to Zeus and the sea to Poseidon and the underworld to Hades, before music and prophecy and love and war had their own divine patrons and their own ritual requirements.

-Kronos’s rule over the Golden Age was the rule of a time without these distinctions: a time when human beings had everything they needed without labor, when the divine order had not yet established the requirements and prohibitions that the Olympian worship system maintained.
-The Golden Age was a time of plenty without culture: without the arts that the Muses governed, without the forms of worship that the Olympian gods required, without the political and legal structures that Themis embodied in her Olympian role.
+Kronos’s rule over the Golden Age was rule over a time without any of these distinctions, a time when human beings had everything they needed without labor, when the divine order had not yet established the requirements and prohibitions Olympian worship would later maintain.
+The Golden Age was a time of plenty without culture: without the arts the Muses would come to govern, without the forms of worship the Olympian gods would come to require, without the political and legal structures Themis embodied in her later Olympian role.

 Titans of Ancient Greece | The Primal Gods Who Shaped the Cosmos 25

-The Titanomachy produced culture by producing the divine differentiation that culture required.
-The Muses could only exist after Memory had been honored by Zeus.
-The oracle at Delphi could only function after Apollo had established his authority over prophecy.
-The arts of human civilization could only develop after the divine patrons who governed them had been established in their roles.
+The Titanomachy produced culture by producing exactly the divine differentiation culture required in the first place.
+The Muses could exist only once Memory had been honored by Zeus.
+The oracle at Delphi could function only once Apollo had established his own authority over prophecy.
+The arts of human civilization could develop only once the divine patrons meant to govern them had been established in their roles.

-The Titans were not the enemies of human culture.
-They were its precondition: the undifferentiated generative power that the Olympian differentiation organized into the forms that the arts and sciences and civic life required.
-Without the Titanic generation’s production of the forces that the Olympians later specifically governed, there would have been nothing for the Olympians to govern.
+The Titans were never the enemies of human culture.
+They were its precondition, the undifferentiated generative power Olympian differentiation later organized into the forms the arts, the sciences, and civic life all required.
+Without whatever the Titanic generation had already produced, there would have been nothing left for the Olympians to govern at all.

-This is the relationship that the succession myth encodes: not the triumph of good over evil but the development of the cosmos from the general to the, from the undifferentiated to the articulated, from the raw force to the organized power.
-The Titans are still present in the Olympian order because the Olympian order is built from the same materials the Titans embodied: it has simply given those materials names and functions and patrons, which is what civilization does with the raw forces it inherits.
+This is the relationship the succession myth actually encodes: not the triumph of good over evil, but the development of the cosmos from the general to the specific, from the undifferentiated to the articulated, from raw force to organized power.
+The Titans are still present inside the Olympian order because the Olympian order is built from the very same material the Titans embodied.
+It has simply given that material names and functions and patrons, which is exactly what civilization does with whatever raw forces it inherits.

 At Olympus Estate, Mythic Essays moves through the deeper currents of the Greek tradition, from the flint sickle that severed sky from earth to the Hecatoncheires hurling three hundred boulders in the war’s final engagement.
 The Titans were not overthrown because they were wrong.
 They were superseded because the cosmos was developing, and development requires succession.
 Their forces are still present in the world.
 They have simply been given names.